rkrishn/Google-Maps-with-ReactJs/README.md

 # Google-Maps-with-ReactJs

-This is an Example which is developed using React Js
+This is an Example which is developed using React Js, ES5

 INSTRUCTIONS TO RUN THE EXAMPLE